Our 2018 staff members :

 The BSPS Maths ‘Quick Smart’ program is one of the specialist programs Marcia particularly values.

-Julie Price (Year 5/6 Leader) is dedicated to ensuring her students are prepared for the challenges of their future educational experiences.
+Julie Price (Year 6, Senior School Leader) is dedicated to ensuring her students are prepared for the challenges of their future educational experiences.
 She values providing every opportunity for students to find their own voice.
 Julie has been a key member of staff in creating the yearly Grade 6 Production and in running ‘Our Australians at War’ Unit of study.

 ‘I feel strongly about…empowering children to form opinions, and developing the confidence to express them.
 We are constantly challenged by the fact that we are educating young people for jobs that don’t yet exist!